constgen/constgen-neutrino/packages/progress/README.md

 let progress = require('@constgen/neutrino-progress')

 neutrino.use(progress({
-   name: '', // application name to label the progress bar; fallsback to the information from package.json
+   name : '', // application name to label the progress bar; fallsback to the information from package.json
    color: 'green' // progress bar color
 }))
 ```